CalumRaine/Grain/README.md

 #### 4.3) Field Iterators

 A field iterator provides a delimiter with which to parse a text stream.
 It is declared like a file iterator, minus the filename.
 At least one file iterator must be present to use a field iterator (otherwise there is no text to parse).
-The parsed stream could also be defined by another "parent" field iterator (see the `in` command for examples).
+The parsed stream could also be defined by another "parent" field iterator (`Section 6`).

 The example below declares a field iterator variable that breaks a stream at forward slashes.